gazebosim/terraform_github_repos/README.md

 - GitHub account with appropriate permissions
 - GitHub Personal Access Token with `repo` and `admin:org` scopes

-## Important: Managing Existing vs New Repositories
+## Important: only branch protection modifications

 **By default, this configuration manages EXISTING repositories** (read-only reference).
 It only manages:
 - ✅ Branch protection rules